majoreks/postgraduate-proj-telescope-img-analysis/report/report.md

 * Selective Parameter-Efficient Fine-Tuning, or partial fine tuning, which trains only part of the layers of the model, typically the latest ones, freezing the backbone.
 A variation includes the Dynamic Backbone Freezing, which freezes and unfreezes alternately the backbone during the training stage.
 This technique allows to preserve low-level generic features and to include new specific features.
 * Additive Parameter-Efficient Fine-Tuning, which introduces bottleneck layers in the pretrained model, and only these layers are trained.
 * Reparametrization using techniques such as Low-Rank Adaptation, that allow to represent the current parameters into a lower dimensional form so to find which parameters need to be retuned, reducing the number of parameters to be retuned up to 99% \[18\].

+# 5 System architecture

+## 5.1 Model selection
+After evaluating a wide range of models, Faster R-CNN was selected as the architecture for this project.
+This choice was guided primarily by academic considerations, as this model had been studied and implemented in the context of our coursework, which makes this model a pedagogically sound option.
+Models based on transformers and one-stage detectors were not selected due to task-specific constraints.
+Transformer-based models come with a high computational cost, leading in high training times to perform well.
+One-stage detectors offer high inference speed and are suitable for real-time applications, but this is not a critical requirement in our astronomical task, where accuracy is prioritized over speed.

+We acknowledge that in a professional setting, the choice of Faster R-CNN would benefit from further refinement.
+Several models specifically designed for astronomical applications, such as AstroYOLO, PSDetNet, or Pi-AstroDeconv (as explained before) have shown promising performance in recent literature.
+In this sense, the selection of Faster R-CNN should be viewed as a solid academic baseline rather than an optimal solution.
+That said, Faster R-CNN is a robust and flexible architecture and it has also been successfully adopted in published astronomical research.
+For instance, CLARAN (Wu et al., 2018\) \[1\] applies a Faster R-CNN variant to classify complex radio morphologies, while Burke et al. (2019) \[2\] use a Mask R-CNN (built on Faster R-CNN) for deblending and classifying blended sources in deep-sky surveys.
+These examples demonstrate that, despite being a general-purpose model, Faster R-CNN remains competitive choice for object detection and segmentation in astronomy

+## 5.2 Adapting RGB pre-trained Models for Monochromatic inputs

+Object detection models are generally trained with general purpose RGB images.
+However, the telescope images are monochromatic and might not even be in the Red, Green or Blue channels.
+Several techniques can be applied to adapt a RGB network to a monochromatic image:

+* Replicating 3 times the original image to have a 3 channel image.
+* Modify the input CNN to have 1 input and use as weights the average of the original 3-channel input CNN.
+* Modify the input CNN to have 1 input, randomly initialize the weights, and train it from scratch during fine tuning.

-## 4.4 Data augmentation
+## 5.3 Data augmentation

 Data augmentation is conducted using the Albumentations library, which allows to, among other operations, perform crop, rotate, zoom not only images, but also bounding boxes and masks.
 The library can also discard invalid bounding boxes (those out of a cropping, for instance).

 For data augmentation, originally images were cropped to get 1 image of 512x512 pixels ensuring at least one bounding box,, and  then randomly rotated from 0º to 270º in steps of 90º.
 After many images were discarded from manual filtering, the images were hard cropped into subimages of 512x512 to overcome the drastic decrease of useful data.

-## 4.6 Checkpoints and Early Stopping
+## 5.4 Checkpoints and Early Stopping

-* **Checkpoints & Early Stopping**

 The training pipeline integrates early stopping and checkpointing to ensure efficient and effective model training.
 Early stopping halts training when a chosen validation metric stops improving, while checkpointing saves the best-performing models based on one or more metrics.
 This combination preserves optimal results and avoids unnecessary computation.